fooqri/fooqri.github.io/source/_posts/2015-10-06-org-with-babel-node.markdown

  'org-babel-load-languages
  '((js . t)))
 ```
-Next install the babel npm module globally, this allows you toc call babel from the command line also.
+Next install the babel npm module globally, this allows you to call babel from the command line also.
 Then install any local modules you need to use.
 I chose to install them from the ~/org directory where my notes are kept, but anywhere works as long as you have the correct path set above.

 ```
 npm install -g babel